Quick Stats

 Deadlines:

-- Applications must be submitted by 12:00pm on deadline date
+- Applications must be submitted by 12:00pm on the deadline date

 - Late applications will not be reviewed

-- Organizations that received two-year grants in 2024 are not eligible to apply in 2025
+- Organisations that received a multi-year grant in the most recent cycle are not eligible to apply in the following cycle

 Eligibility Requirements